smiths/testtemplate/docs/template/first-meeting.md

 ///
 > Note that this is purely a discussion of the theoretical models structure, and not yet about software implementation

+Chapter 6 - introductory concepts has the necessary force and moment equations.
+These are the ones we are going to use.
+Chapter 6 also discusses assumptions.

+Chapter 8.5 - 6dof, Equation 8.219 and 8.220

 #### Are there any variations (different forms) of these equations that I should be aware of?

+Later in the chapter 8 they normalize some of the coefficients.
+Don't bother.

 #### For your own research or our software implementation, are there any modification to the equations from the original literature?

+Phil's paper adds something - aerodynamic jump - better if there, but doesn't hurt if it's not

 #### Are there any simpler, better-understood models, perhaps less accurate models to the same problem?
 > We can potentially use them for testing purposes.

+Simple point mass projectile.
+Well understood.

 ## Scale of the Problem